rnabioco/detectrms-rs/README.md

 # Detect RMS (RNA Modification Sites)

-This tool processes BAM alignment files from Naopore long read sequencing and using the references fasta file, computes the mismatch frequency of all bases among other stats.
+This tool processes BAM alignment files from Nanopore long read sequencing and using the references fasta file, computes the mismatch frequency of all bases among other stats.

 ## Features
 - Reading and processing BAM files using `rust_htslib`.